fdegalez/lncrna_PutOrtho/README.md

     FEELnc configuration   4_FEELnc/results_orthoFeelnc_merged
     Genome alignment       5_compara/results_isMatching

-These outputs can be integrated to obtain **high‑confidence candidate lncRNA orthologs**.
+These outputs can be integrated through `6_summary` to obtain **high‑confidence candidate lncRNA orthologs**.

+For each method, example output files are provided in the `example_output` directories located within the corresponding module directories.
+These files contain the first lines of the expected outputs and can help users understand the structure and format of the results generated at each step of the pipeline.

 # Typical Workflow